-- (4) Virus checking on a routine and regular basis; - G. Security incident procedures that describe how to: - (1) Report security incidents and breaches; and - (2) Respond to and take action as a result of the receipt of a security incident report; and - H. Sanction policies and procedures describing the disciplinary actions and notice of possible civil or criminal penalties an individual may be subject to for misuse or misappropriation of BAR information.
+F. Security incident procedures that describe how to:

+(1) Report security incidents and breaches; and

+(2) Respond to and take action as a result of the receipt of a security incident report; and

+G. Sanction policies and procedures describing the disciplinary actions and notice of possible civil or criminal penalties an individual may be subject to for misuse or misappropriation of BAR information.